What Is Accidental Copyright Infringement. 2024 Update

 Wise Words from a Copyright Infringement Lawyer

-Strict Liability” is a term used to describe legal liability in which a Plaintiff does not have to prove a Defendant’s fault, but simply show that their rights were infringed.
+Strict Liability” is a term used to describe legal liability in which a Plaintiff does not have to prove a Defendant’s fault but simply show that their rights were infringed.
 Copyright infringement is strict liability, which means you remain liable for copyright infringement even though you did not intend or realize you were infringing a copyright.

-One of the most common “honest mistakes” involves cutting and pasting someone’s photos on the internet onto your own website or otherwise use the photos for your own promotional purposes.
-It’s easy to do and there is a lot of misinformation on the internet about permissible use of someone’s photograph without permission.
+One of the most common “honest mistakes” involves cutting and pasting someone’s photos on the internet onto your own website or otherwise using the photos for your own promotional purposes.
+It’s easy to do, but there is a lot of misinformation on the internet about the permissible use of someone’s photograph without permission.
 Even in situations where a business owner contracts a third-party web designer to build their website, both the business and the web designer can be held liable for copyrights violated if they are used on your website.
-If use of a copyrighted photo is related to commercial purposes, it is almost certain you have infringed.
+If the use of a copyrighted photo is related to commercial purposes, it is almost certain you have infringed.
 There are uses of copyrighted material called “fair use”, such as use for an educational purpose, which would not subject you to copyright infringement.
 However, even if you have a good faith, honest belief you are not infringing, if you are found to have infringed you will be liable to pay damages to the owner of the copyright regardless of your intent or belief.

 Hire a Copyright Infringement Lawyer